Dementia Rummaging Behavior – 9 Ways to Manage

-When seniors with dementia or Alzheimer’s disease won’t stop rummaging through their things, it can be disruptive, frustrating, and make a mess.
+When seniors with dementia or Alzheimer's disease won’t stop rummaging through their things, it can be disruptive and frustrating.
+It can also create quite a mess!

-They might take items from one place, hide them all over the house, and then get upset when they can’t find those things.
-Or, they might repeatedly re-organize things.
+They might take items from one place, hide them all over the house, and then get upset when they can’t find those items.
+Or, they might repeatedly reorganize things.

-As disruptive or annoying as this can be, the important thing to remember is that the dementia is causing the behavior.
-Your older adult isn’t doing it on purpose to bother you or create more work.
+As disruptive or annoying as this can be, the vital thing to remember is that the dementia is causing the behavior.
+Your loved one isn't doing it on purpose to bother you or create more work.

 Understanding what’s causing this behavior helps you respond without causing arguments.
 That minimizes conflicts, which makes life easier and less stressful for both of you.

-We explain what causes dementia rummaging behavior and share 9 ways to help you manage it – with plenty of ideas and examples.
+We explain what causes rummaging behavior in dementia and share nine ways to help you manage it, along with plenty of ideas and examples.

 Alzheimer’s disease and other dementias cause problems with memory and thinking.
 This can lead to repetitive or challenging behaviors.